Brockway emergency services develop COVID-19 plan

 “In Brockway, we have a strategic plan for mitigation as well as response plans," Hoskavich said.
 "If we get called for a lift-assist, we needed to know what materials we would have, especially for non-fire-related emergencies, so we’re protected, and our community is protected."

-Hoskavich said every possibility officials could think of was considered.
+Hoskavich said that they looked at every possibility they could think of.
 The goal was to have a plan in place to roll out if the virus hit the area.
 They were able to get some hazmat suits, cleaning and decontamination supplies, and masks.

 "We want to be prepared," he said.
 "Preplanning is a big part of the game.
 We wanted to make sure we had a plan in place.
 We want to ensure that if someone’s sick, they don’t respond.
 We also have exposure protocols to make sure we follow all the proper steps.
 We have a complete plan to assist."

-Hoskavich said the community is following the Wolf administration’s directions and practicing social distancing, but that does not mean that the virus will not come to the area or that emergencies will not happen.
-However, he assured the community that emergency management services are ready.
+Hoskavich said that the community is following the Wolf Administration’s directions and practicing social distancing, but that does not mean that the virus will not come to the area or that emergencies will not happen.
+However, he assured the community that their emergency management services are ready.

 "People might think, ‘We’re a small community, so we won’t be prepared,’" Hoskavich said.
 "We are prepared, and we’re ready if the virus does come here."